ukwa/ukwa-services/ingest/w3act/README.md

 ## Migrating the database an existing service

 When moving to a new deployment, we need to populate the database, using the scripts in the `scripts/postgres` folder.
 And old service should be shut down and a database backup should be taken.

-TBA General command format for this...
+The correct command is of the form:

+    pg_dump -U w3act -d w3act -h database-host -p 5432 --format=c --file=w3act_dump.sql

+although the details will depend on the deployment details.

 Alternatively, if timed appropriately, a backup from HDFS can be used, as shown in the [download-db-dump.sh](scripts/postgres/download-db-dump.sh) script.